pitt-crc/broker_workshop/pubsub_kafka_connect_hack/README.md

 - [x] [2.
 Create a cluster that runs a Kafka broker and related services, without the connector](#2-run-confluent-platform-broker-and-related-services-without-connector).
 We must run a broker in order to actually publish the stream.
 - [ ] [3.
 Add the connector to the cluster running the Kafka broker](#3-add-the-connector-to-the-cluster-running-the-kafka-broker)

-## Some Basic Info

 By the end of the hack, I (Troy Raen) had completed steps 1 and 2.
 Step 3 remains to be done.

+## Some Basic Info

+The connector ([kafka-connector](https://github.com/GoogleCloudPlatform/pubsub/tree/master/kafka-connector), aka "CloudPubSubConnector") is run by calling a bin file and passing in some configs.
-The connector relies on three config files.
+It relies on three config files, listed below.
 At this point they are mostly complete, but they may still require modification.

 - admin.properties
 - ps-connector.properties
 - psconnect-worker.properties

-We will use "standalone" mode for simplicity, but there is also a "distributed" mode.
+We will run the connector in "standalone" mode for simplicity, but there is also a "distributed" mode.

 In order to listen to the Pub/Sub stream, one must have access to a Google Cloud project and a credentials file.
 A test project has already been set up to facilitate this.